okikio/inertia-v3_beta/api.md

 #### toArray  - [Function]
 Converts a String into an Array, based on specific values.
 Meant for turning Strings into Arrays of little paths.
+It splits a String into Array where it finds ',' or '.'.
 * ###### Params
     * **[Array | String]** val - Value to convert